Bombardment of Tartar: October

 On 15 October, the Armenian forces shelled a cemetery 400 m north of the city of Tartar during a funeral ceremony, killing 4 civilians and injuring 4 more.
-This was confirmed by local journalists, Dozhd, and the Human Rights Watch.
+This was confirmed by local journalists, TV Rain, and the Human Rights Watch.
 The Presidential Administration of Azerbaijan also confirmed that the cemetery was shelled in the morning.

 On 18 October, local Azerbaijani journalists reported that the Armenian shelling in the city of Tartar severely damaged a secondary school.
 The following day, local Azerbaijani journalists reported that the Armenian shelling continued, injuring a civilian in Alasgarli.
 On 20 October, Prosecutor General's Office of Azerbaijan stated that the Armenian forces were shelling Tartar District starting from the morning, and that at about 15:00, the Armenian shelling in Jamilli killed two civilians, wounding another.
 The Azerbaijani MoD then stated that the Armenian forces had rocketed and shelled Tartar District in the afternoon.
 The next day, the Azerbaijani MoD stated that the Armenian forces had shelled the settlements in the Tartar District starting from the morning.
 On 23 October, the Azerbaijani MoD stated that the Armenian forces had shelled the settlements in the Tartar District in the morning.
 According to the Human Rights Watch, the satellite imagery recorded on that day showed substantial damage and cratering from shelling throughout the city of Tartar.
 Also, hundreds of craters consistent with heavy artillery shelling were concentrated in Shikharkh.